 Quick dinner:

-- Souvlaki at Elvis (Psyrri) — good until late
+- Souvlaki at Elvis (Psyrri) — open late, perfect for a fast, satisfying meal

-- Mezedes at Karamanlidika — excellent small plates
+- Mezedes at Karamanlidika — excellent small plates, deli atmosphere

 Proper dinner: